PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Simplify-Module-Manifests.md

 1. `New-ModuleManifest` would generate a template like what is shown above, omitting any details about the `PSData` section.
 1. Module import logic would read the manifest and pull the values for `Tags`, `LicenseUri`, `ProjectUri`, `IconUri` and `ReleaseNotes` from the top-level keys.
 If top-level keys were not defined with these values, it would look for values in a `PSData` section for backward compatibility.
 1. If values are defined in both locations, an error would occur informing the module author that they need to remove one of the two keys.
+1. Add `-ExternalModuleDependencies` parameter to `New-ModuleManifest` (this is the only PowerShell Gallery value that is missing as a parameter).
+1. Update `New-ModuleManifest` documentation (examples are missing PowerShell Gallery keys).
 1. Update `Test-ModuleManifest` to validate the keys in the new locations.
 1. Update `Update-ModuleManifest` to set the keys in the existing location if it is in use, or in the new location otherwise.

 ## Alternate Proposals and Considerations

-### Move `Update-ModuleManifest` from PowerShellGet to Microsoft.PowerShell.Core

-This is a question for consideration: why is `Update-ModuleManifest` part of PowerShellGet and not in the Microsoft.PowerShell.Core module?
-Shouldn't it be co-located with the other `*-ModuleManifest` cmdlets?
-If so, it could be moved as part of this RFC.
+### Co-locate the `*-ModuleManifest` cmdlets

+`Update-ModuleManifest` is part of PowerShellGet and not in the Microsoft.PowerShell.Core module.
+Presumably this is to offer the functionality to downlevel versions of PowerShell, but that separates it from the other `*-ModuleManifest` cmdlets, which is an update challenge (these commands need to be updated together as a whole, not independently, because otherwise downlevel systems may have an Update-ModuleManifest command with parameters that aren't appropriate for that version of PowerShell).
+If `Update-ModuleManifest` is moved into Microsoft.PowerShell.Core, users lose downlevel updates, but downlevel updates for that command, aside from bug fixes, don't really make sense.
+I believe it would be better for `Update-ModuleManifest` to be moved out of PowerShellGet and into Microsoft.PowerShell.Core.

+### Keep `PSData` section in `New-ModuleManifest` output, but commented out with explanation

+@iSazonov proposed it may be clearer if the `PSData` section in `New-ModuleManifest` output, but commented out with a note indicating the keys have been moved to top level.
+I'm not convinced that would add clarity: it may confuse users as well.
+I think it would be better to identify the location change in the remarks section of the documentation for `New-ModuleManifest`, keeping `New-ModuleManifest` output clean, but I wanted to share the thought here for comment.